Pintokona: For Dramatization

 Yuta Tamamori, the lead actor of the drama, explained the role of Kyonosuke, saying, "He is a no-good heir who is unmotivated about Kabuki and skips his training, but in fact he is a very pure and passionate man with a single-minded core."
-He also commented that this is the first drama series in history to use kabuki as its subject matter, “I am anxious and nervous, but I will do my best so as not to tarnish the 400-year history of kabuki,” he declared emphatically.
-Nakayama, on the other hand, was enthusiastic about his rival Ichiya, saying, “Ichiya was not born into a prestigious family, but he loves Kabuki and works harder than anyone else.
+He also commented that this is the first drama series in history to use kabuki as its subject matter, "I am anxious and nervous, but I will do my best so as not to tarnish the 400-year history of kabuki," he declared emphatically.
+Nakayama, on the other hand, was enthusiastic about his rival Ichiya, saying, "Ichiya was not born into a prestigious family, but he loves Kabuki and works harder than anyone else.

 When asked by a reporter about a story that made her heart flutter recently, Umika Kawashima shared an episode in which she made Tamamori eat wasabi chocolate as part of a TV show project.
-With a smile, Kawashima replied, “He ate the spicy wasabi chocolate right away, even though he doesn't like spicy food.”
-Tamamori, on the other hand, smiled and replied, “I ate it because Umika said she made it herself,” much to Kawashima's delight.
+With a smile, Kawashima replied, "He ate the spicy wasabi chocolate right away, even though he doesn't like spicy food."
+Tamamori, on the other hand, smiled and replied, "I ate it because Umika said she made it herself," much to Kawashima's delight.

 Synopsis

 Kyonosuke Kawamura (Yuta Tamamori) is an heir of the prestigious Kijimaya Kabuki theater.
-With his good looks and voice, he is called the prince of the Kabuki world and is very popular, but his “lack of motivation” is a drawback.
+With his good looks and voice, he is called the prince of the Kabuki world and is very popular, but his "lack of motivation" is a drawback.
 This is because in the world of Kabuki, blood is considered more important than anything else, as the heir to a prominent family, he has carried high expectations for himself since he was a child, but no matter how hard he tries, his father and master, Kawamura Sezaemon (Goro Kishitani), does not approve of him.

 One day, Kyonosuke played the leading role of a lion in a kabuki play, The Mirror Lion(春興鏡獅子).
-When he leaves the theater after the performance, Ayame Chiba (Umika Kawashima), who goes to the same high school as Kyonosuke, tells him, “That's no The Mirror Lion!
+When he leaves the theater after the performance, Ayame Chiba (Umika Kawashima), who goes to the same high school as Kyonosuke, tells him, "That's no The Mirror Lion!
 I want my money back!".
-Ayame was a big Kabuki fan, influenced by her mother who had passed away.
+Ayame was a big Kabuki fan, influenced by her mother who had died.
 She could not tolerate an uninspiring performance.
 Surprised, Kyonosuke gets desperate and goes out with his friends, but then gets into an argument with his father.
-Kyonosuke said, “I wasn't born into this family because I wanted to.
-I'm fed up with a father who only cares about protecting the house and his own reputation,” Kyonosuke says, his face filled with sadness.
+Kyonosuke said, "I wasn't born into this family because I wanted to.
+I'm fed up with a father who only cares about protecting the house and his own reputation," Kyonosuke says, his face filled with sadness.